moaz-shamim/reactJourney/07reactRouter/Quickstart.md

 --------------------------------------------------------------------------------------------------------------------

-# Now let's see how we install reactor React Router
+# Now let's see how we install react React Router

 All the installation work are from this Documentation.